Paraguay women's national basketball team

+2019 Pan American Games women's basketball match between Brazil and Paraguay teams in the Coliseo Eduardo Dibós arena of Lima, Peru.

 The Paraguay women's national basketball team is the team governed by the Paraguayan Basketball Federation that represents Paraguay in the international women's basketball competitions organized by the International Basketball Federation (FIBA) and the International Olympic Committee (IOC).

 The best achievements by the Paraguay women's national basketball team are the two first-places finishes in the FIBA South America Championship for Women, in 1952 and 1962.